SJSU272LabS17/Project-Team-18/README.md

 We can also eliminate the manual initiation process by using the blockchain for buyer to initiate the loan process with bank Blockchain is also used to foster the negotiation for the closing procedure process.

-3. Freelance for Non Profit organizations:
+C. Freelance for Non Profit organizations:

 Presently many websites offer freelancing services where an employer can find employers by putting up a project requirement on their website and allowing freelancers to bid for the skills that they possess and the amount they wish to charge for it.
 An NPO may have technical projects related to maintain their database, managing user profiles, donor profiles, influx of money etc. and other different types of data, creating their websites, updating and managing it and many others.